Olutoye-lab/KerridgeWarehouseRelocationProject_OlutoyeEresanmi/README.md

 - Place the bin folder into the C directory
 - Restart the Program

+In order to run:
+- Change directory to MainDir -- "cd MainDir"
-In order to run, copy and paste -- "manim -pql BoxRepr.py SolutionSample" into the terminal
+- copy and paste -- "manim -pql BoxRepr.py SolutionSample" into the terminal

 ### Discalmer: